 Your brokerage expresses the settlement time as "T + [insert the number of days here]."
 In this case, "T" is the date the trade executes.

 In 2017, the Securities and Exchange Commission (SEC) announced a new standard that requires all trades to settle in T + 2, if not sooner.

 Potential Trading Sanctions

-Specifically, Regulation T states that if the investor's shortfall exceeds $1,000 in value, the broker must make a choice to either liquidate the investor's position or apply for an exemption from the regulators.
+Regulation T states that if the investor's shortfall exceeds $1,000 in value, the broker must either liquidate the investor's position or apply for an exemption from the regulators.

-Due to the fact that your broker is responsible for settling trades even if you don't come up with the required cash or securities, it has the right to penalize you with fees, as well as take other remedial measures to protect its own interest if you fail to honor your financial commitments.
+Your broker is responsible for settling trades even if you don't come up with the required cash or securities, so it has the right to hit you with fees.

-If you repeatedly fail to settle trades within your cash account, your broker can close your account and ban you from doing business with the firm.
-Additionally, if you trade too rapidly to the point you are buying shares with the float generated from the settlement process, you can be slapped with a so-called Regulation T violation, which will result in your account being frozen for 90 days.
+Your broker could close your account and ban you from doing business with the firm if you repeatedly fail to settle trades within your cash account.
+If you trade too rapidly, to the point where you're buying shares with the float generated from the settlement process, you can be slapped with a Regulation T violation that freezes your account for 90 days.

 While the vast majority of beginner traders and investors will be best served by a cash account, margin accounts do have their advantages.
 By not needing to have cash on hand to cover every trade, margin accounts increase buying power and potentially leverage returns—but these advantages come with enhanced risk.
 After using a cash account for a while, individuals may decide that they are responsible enough with investments to add margin to their account.

 - Cash accounts are the more conservative choice; they don't let you borrow money from the broker or the financial institution to buy stock.

 - Margin accounts allow you to borrow money from your broker to trade or invest, which could potentially leverage your returns, but it comes with extra risks.